20tab/UnrealEnginePython/README.md

 Code should be organized way better as currently all of the uobject api is in a single huge file.

-The property system is incomplete.
+The property system still lacks Struct support

 We would like to find a way to define and manage custom events directly from python